My Life as a Diagnosed Depressed Person

 When she and I went back to the room, the doctor came in and he was worried about my diet and depression.
 I told him that I thought depression meant I would cry all the time.
 He told me no that the two symptoms I had signaled that I had it.
 He asked me a lot of questions and then set me up to see a counselor.
 This was a surprise to me.

 I was able to continue to work at my job as a caregiver for another lady.
 This was no problem except for the boss who I had problems with.
-The counselor tried to get me to deal with this boss and finally she told me it would be best if I quit this job.
+The counselor tried to get me to deal with this boss and finally, she told me it would be best if I quit this job.
 I did and the anxiety did go down.
-I worked part time for my girlfriends.
+I worked part-time for my girlfriends.
 We found out after weeks of counseling that I had ADHD. anxiety, and depression.
-I am currently being treated for the depression and anxiety.
+I am currently being treated for depression and anxiety.

-I had always seen on my report cards that I needed to pay attention.
-Guess I had ADD all my life.
+I had always seen on my report cards that I needed to pay attention to.
+I guess I had ADD all my life.
 I am thinking of going back to college now to learn a trade in my life.
 I need more in my life than being a wife and still my father's caregiver.

 My mother when I was young realized there was something wrong with my attention span but never did anything to it.
 When I was eleven I had to see a school counselor because of the fact I would not talk to one boy in school.
 Why should I talk to him in school?
 He only lived three trailers away from me and we talked at home.
 The counselor told me that it was my parent's fault.
 The counselor told me it was my father's fault because he was gone on his job as an OTR driver and never around.
 He said it was my mother's fault because she tried too hard to be both parents.
 I promised when I grew up I would never be like either one.
 I have done my best to be true to this.
 I am still a caregiver to my father. who is in a nursing facility, he has Alzheimer's.
 I can't make him my whole life as it would do harm to me.